Late-time attractors and cosmic acceleration: Late-time scaling cosmologies

 A priori, the trajectory dicated by eq. (\ref{scaling-solution gradient flow}) is just one of the infinitely-many steepest-descent trajectories, as such trajectories depend critically on the initial conditions, while the scaling-cosmology trajectory is a line forever, which corresponds to a specific initial condition.
 It is only through the compatibility condition in eq. (\ref{compatibility condition}) that we see that the one gradient-flow trajectory that one would select is exactly the scaling solution at all times.
 This can be seen because the initial conditions must be such that the compatibility condition in eq. (\ref{compatibility condition}) is fulfilled.
 Also, as a general comment, gradient-flow trajectories can be unstable and one may incur in following the wrong one, leading to a wrong corner of the moduli space.
 Therefore, we consider the fact that at late times scaling cosmologies are parallel to a gradient-flow trajectory as a noteworthy feature, but we cannot consider calculating the gradient-flow trajectory as a trustworthy method to find the scaling-cosmology attractor.
 All these points can be seen explicitly in an example in sec. \ref{subsec: comments on gradient flow}.

 One more obvious but crucial fact is the following.
 Without knowledge of the actual fully-fledged solution to the cosmological equations, including the scale-factor and scalar-field time dependences, knowledge of the field-space trajectory is empty: one does not even know for sure the $\epsilon$-parameter.
 Indeed, several solutions may correspond to the same field-space trajectory, but with a different time dependence.
-In particular, as is well known, the steepest-descent trajectory also characterizes the solutions to the slow-roll equations.\footnote{This is the working ansatz that underlies the study of multi-exponential potentials in ref. \cite{Calderon-Infante:2022nxb}, under the assumption that late-time acceleration could also be described by slowly-rolling scalars.
-However, exponential potentials are often incompatible with the slow-roll approximation \cite{Copeland:1997et, Malik:1998gy, Coley:1999mj, Guo:2003eu, Bergshoeff:2003vb, Collinucci:2004iw, Kim:2005ne, Hartong:2006rt}.
-This is also proven analytically through the bound in eq. (\ref{epsilon bound}, \ref{optimal epsilon bound}).} Nonetheless, it is apparent that, even though eq. (\ref{scaling-solution gradient flow}) and eq. (\ref{slow-roll FRW-KG eq.}) happen to give the same late-time field-space trajectory, this is with a completely different physical motivation.
+In particular, as is well known, the steepest-descent trajectory also characterizes the solutions to the slow-roll equations.
+Nonetheless, it is apparent that, even though eq. (\ref{scaling-solution gradient flow}) and eq. (\ref{slow-roll FRW-KG eq.}) happen to give the same late-time field-space trajectory, this is with a completely different physical motivation.
 Of course, the physical interpretation is not the only thing that changes: scaling cosmologies, which are solutions to eqs. (\ref{FRW-KG eq.}) -- i.e. eq. (\ref{scaling-solution gradient flow}) -- feature scalars evolving with a $\smash{\mathrm{ln} \, (t/t_0)}$-behavior, whereas solutions to eqs. (\ref{slow-roll FRW-KG eq.}), if they exist at all, have a different time dependence (or, if they have the same time dependence, then the slow-roll approximation is inconsistent).
 Proper scaling cosmologies are however the only correct universal late-time attractor, by subsec. \ref{subsec: scaling cosmologies as late-time attractors}.

 Also, we stress that the results stemming from eq. (\ref{scaling-solution gradient flow}) have nothing to do with accelerated expansion since they are true independently of the value of $\epsilon$, whether it be $\epsilon < 1$ or $\epsilon \geq 1$.
 All is a consequence of the fact that scaling solutions are straight lines in field space, since otherwise the proportionality factor between the second- and first-derivative terms would be different for each field.